mtripg6666tdr/nextjs-obfuscator/README.md

 </pre>
 ### `obfuscatorOptions`
 Type: `Object` (required)
-This is [the options](https://github.com/javascript-obfuscator/javascript-obfuscator#javascript-obfuscator-options) of [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator), but there are some important things.
+This is [the options](https://github.com/javascript-obfuscator/javascript-obfuscator#javascript-obfuscator-options) of [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator), but there are some important notes:
 * [`disableConsoleOutput`](https://github.com/javascript-obfuscator/javascript-obfuscator#disableconsoleoutput) should be set to `false` and you can easily notice the error logging by React on console.
 If they are present, they indicate your app has been broken.
 * There are some options that MUST NOT set:
   * [`inputFileName`](https://github.com/javascript-obfuscator/javascript-obfuscator#inputfilename)